Giants vs. Cardinals Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will send Anthony DeSclafani (1-1) to the mound for his fifth start this season.
+- The Giants will send Logan Webb (1-4) to the mound for his sixth start this season.

-- DeSclafani has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent